DucManhPhan/DucManhPhan.github.io/_posts/2020-02-25-Some-ways-to-use-brute-force-algorithm.md

 For example, we have a dictionary, and we want to find a word in it.
 With brute force algorithm, we will go with the natural order - from A to Z of this dictionary.
 If this word starts with z character, it takes so much time to find it.

+So, in this article, we will learn how to use brute force algorithm for some specific problems.

 <br>